urunc-dev/urunc-release-test/docs/package/index.md

 - `com.urunc.unikernel.initrd`: The path to the initrd of the unikernel inside the container's rootfs.
-- `com.urunc.unikernel.unikernelVersion`: The version of the unikernel framework (e.g.
+- `com.urunc.unikernel.unikernelVersion`: The version of the unikernel framework (e.g.  0.17.0).
-  0.17.0).
 - `com.urunc.unikernel.block`: The path to a block image inside container's rootfs, which will get attached to the unikernel.
 - `com.urunc.unikernel.blkMntPoint`: The mount point of the block image to attach in the unikernel.
-- `com.urunc.unikernel.useDMBlock`: A boolean value that if it is `true`, requests from `urunc` to mount the container's image rootfs in the unikernel, Requires the `devmapper` snapshotter.
+- `com.urunc.unikernel.mountRootfs`: A boolean value that if it is `true`, requests from `urunc` to mount the container's image rootfs in the unikernel (either as a block device or through shared-fs).

 Due to the fact that [Docker](https://www.docker.com/) and some high-level container runtimes do not pass the image annotations to the underlying container